About speech and speech development

 How to help with children’s speech development

 Young children typically pronounce words differently from adults.
-There’s no need to correct them every time they make a mistake.
+There’s no need to correct them every time they say a word differently from the way you say it.

 If you want to encourage your child to form words the right way, gentle reminders can help.
 For example, if your child says, ‘I saw the tat’, you could reply, ‘Where was the cat?
 What was the cat doing?’
 This involves repeating the missing or different sound – ‘cat’ – with a slight emphasis.

-If your child’s speech is really hard to understand, here are some ideas for helping your child to communicate:
+If your child’s speech is very hard to understand, here are ideas for helping your child to communicate:

 - Ask your child to show you what they’re talking about.
 For example, ask your child to point to the thing that they want.

 - Encourage your child to talk slowly.
-Let your child know you’re listening and that they can have as much time as they like to tell you.
+Let your child know you’re listening and that they can have as much time as they need to tell you.

 What not to worry about with speech development

-Although children might be able to make the right sounds, they might not use them correctly in words in the early years.
-And while they’re learning to talk, children simplify adult speech to make it easier to say.
+In the early years, children might be able to make the right sounds, but they might not always use these sounds correctly in words.
+While children are learning to talk, they simplify adult speech to make it easier to say.

 This means you probably don’t need to worry if your young child:

-- substitutes sounds in words (‘lellow’ instead of ‘yellow’)
+- substitutes a few sounds in words (‘lellow’ instead of ‘yellow’)

 - simplifies difficult sound combinations (‘side’ instead of ‘slide’)